-The following clauses within local planning schemes contain a Road safety exemption:
+The following clauses within local planning schemes contain a Railways exemption:

-- · 42.01 Environmental significance overlay
+- 42.01 Environmental significance overlay

 - 42.02 Vegetation protection overlay

-- · 42.03 Significant landscape overlay
+- 42.03 Significant landscape overlay

 - 44.01 Erosion management overlay

-- · 44.02 Salinity management overlay
+- 44.02 Salinity management overlay

 - 52.16 Native vegetation precinct plan

 - 52.17 Native vegetation

 Clauses 52.16 and 52.17 apply to native vegetation.
-The Road safety exemption states:
+The Railways exemption states:

-- The requirement to obtain a permit does not apply to: - Native vegetation removed, destroyed or lopped to the minimum extent necessary by, or on behalf of a public authority or municipal council to maintain the safe and efficient function of an existing road in accordance with written agreement of the Secretary to the Department of Environment, Land, Water and Planning (as constituted under Part 2 of the Conservation, Forests and Lands Act 1987).
+- The requirement to obtain a permit does not apply to: - Native vegetation that is to be removed, destroyed or lopped to the minimum extent necessary to maintain the safe and efficient function of an existing railway, or railway access road, in accordance with the written agreement of the Secretary to the Department of Environment, Land, Water and Planning (as constituted under Part 2 of the Conservation, Forests and Lands Act 1987).

-Within the overlay clauses (42.01, 42.02, 42.03, 44.01, 44.02), the Road safety exemption states:
+Within the overlay clauses (42.01, 42.02, 42.03, 44.01, 44.02), the Railways exemption states:

-- The requirement to obtain a permit does not apply to: - Vegetation that is to be removed, destroyed or lopped to the minimum extent necessary by or on behalf of a public authority or municipal council to maintain the safe and efficient function of an existing public road in accordance with the written agreement of the Secretary to the Department of Environment, Land, Water and Planning (as constituted under Part 2 of the Conservation, Forests and Lands Act 1987).
+- The requirement to obtain a permit does not apply to: - Vegetation that is to be removed, destroyed or lopped to the minimum extent necessary to maintain the safe and efficient function of an existing railway, or railway access road, in accordance with the written agreement of the Secretary to the Department of Environment, Land, Water and Planning (as constituted under Part 2 of the Conservation, Forests and Lands Act 1987).

 The exemption in the overlay clauses applies to all (native and non-native) vegetation.
-There is a requirement that the road authority (if not also the responsible authority) notifies the relevant responsible authority before vegetation is removed for low impact construction works or road safety projects on land where these overlays apply.
+There is a requirement that the rail manager notifies the relevant responsible authority before vegetation is removed for low impact construction works on land where these overlays occur.